elct9620/clean-architecture-in-ts-2025/CONVENTIONS.md

 ## Dependency Injection

-The application uses the `tsyringe` library for dependency injection, which is configured in the `src/container.ts` file.
+The application uses the `tsyringe-neo` library for dependency injection, which is configured in the `src/container.ts` file.

-- **Container**: Use `tsyringe` as the dependency injection container.
+- **Container**: Use `tsyringe-neo` as the dependency injection container.
 - **Injectable**: Use `@injectable` to mark a class as injectable, only adapters is injectable. e.g. `controller`, `presenter`, `repository`.
 - **Inject**: Use `@inject` to inject a dependency into a class, e.g. `@inject('ProductRepository')`.
 Prefer inject as private property.
 - **Singleton**: Avoid using `@singleton` to mark a class as singleton, if needed ask the team for approval.